chathumal93/chathumal93.github.io/docs/resume.md

 ### Teaching Experience
 >- Earth Observations services for water and food security planning in Indonesia (Nov 2021)-(Organized by ESA,   ADB, BRIN and LAPAN)
  : Conducted a knowledge-sharing session on infrastructure stability mapping based on InSAR mapping technology.
->- Training on Drones for Mapping and Applications (Aug 2018 - 2020)
+>- Training on Drones for Mapping and Applications (Aug 2018 - 2023)
  : Conducted trainings to provide all the essential knowledge to use drone-based mapping technology according to the client-based requirement.
 >- Flood Extraction Using SAR Data (ALOS 2 PALSAR 2) (2019)
  : Conducted a workshop for new data analyzing nodes in the 7th Joint Project Team Meeting for Sentinel Asia STEP-3 (JPTM2019), Bangkok.
->- Essential Remote Sensing and GIS (2019)
- : Conducted a training program for students from the College of Agricultural Engineering and Technology (JAU) India.

 ### Memberships and Committees
->- Member of International Working Group on Satellite-based Emergency Mapping (IWG-SEM) (2020 - present)
+>- Member of International Working Group on Satellite-based Emergency Mapping (IWG-SEM) (2020 - 2021)
 >- Member of Sakura Science Club (2018 - present)
 >- Intermediate Mapper - Humanitarian OpenStreetMap Team (2015 – present)
 >- Member of St. John Ambulance Sri Lanka (2005 - 2006)